 Greg Costen, Counsellor

 Greg holds a Masters Degree in Counselling from Providence University and Seminary, and views each client as having special dignity.
 Greg weaves his life experience and education into his practice to help provide a safe space for anyone seeking a better way forward.
 Greg worked as Counsellor in Residence with the Evangelical Mennonite Missionary Church in Winkler, as well as at the Portsmouth Naval Medical Centre in Virginia, and served as Chaplain for 17 years with the Canadian Forces, providing professional support to those serving.
+During his graduate studies, Greg specialized in the therapeutic needs of the LGBTQ2+ community and while all our counsellors have received training in this area, Greg has also received advanced certifications in LGBTQ2+ affirming therapy and in transgender-affirming therapy.
 Greg’s therapeutic approaches include: Attachment Theory, Client Centered, Cognitive Behavioral Therapy, Narrative, Solution Focused, Spirituality and Systemic.
 Greg works out of the Altona office and offers both in-person and virtual sessions working with adults, couples and adolescents.
-Greg looks forward to developing warm and trusting relationships with those on their journey toward wholeness.
+Greg looks forward to developing warm and trusting relationships with those on their journey toward wholeness, as well as serving the queer community and those who love them.

 Joyce Sule, Counsellor